 11:30 – 13:30

-Specialist engagement by International Advisory Group members The closing session will bring together leading global feminists from SuPWR’s International Advisory Board to reflect on SuPWR’s findings in relation to their own geographic, disciplinary, and thematic expertise.
+Specialist engagement by International Advisory Group members The closing session will bring together leading global feminists from SuPWR’s International Advisory Board (IAB) to reflect on SuPWR’s findings in relation to their own geographic, disciplinary, and thematic expertise.
 Their responses will help situate insights from South Asia within wider transnational scholarship and activism on countering gender backlash and building feminist solidarities, while also connecting this moment to earlier historical conjunctures of feminist struggle, resistance, and renewal.

 This collective conversation will trace resonances, divergences, and shared challenges across contexts.
 As both a closing exercise in collective sense-making and an opening toward envisioning and building future solidarities, the session will invite participants to connect the dots across regions and histories, and to reflect on what these findings mean for feminist organising and knowledge production now and in the future.